It’s Thaipusam: Road Trip To Penang!

 Waterfall Hilltop Temple This hilltop temple is the heart of Thaipusam.
 Devotees will walk up 513 steps from the foothill straight to the temple to visit and give their offerings to Lord Muruga.
 You should definitely head up there and pay the temple a visit, it’s magnificent.
 It gets pretty crowded at night, so take note of that.

-The Thaipusam celebrations have gone full blast.
+The Thaipusam celebrations will be on full blast by Monday, 17th of January.
 Designated routes from Georgetown leading up to Waterfall Road will be closed for parades and processions.
 It gets really crowded, and it can be dangerous for kids as they may go missing in the crowd.
 So what do you do?
 You escape to Batu Feringghi.

 Batu Feringghi Night Market This for a touristy indulgence.
 Wacky t-shirts, kitschy flip-flops, tacky tourist goods, and some good souvenirs.
 Note: Don’t buy the knock-off perfumes or make-up, it can cause allergic reactions on your skin.